-- takes regular measurements of selected pollution sources to monitor whether air protection limits set by law are met
+- regularly measures selected pollution sources to monitor if air protection limits set by law are met;

-- reviews aircraft emission reports at the airport and in its surrounding areas
+- monitors aircraft emissions at the airport and in its surrounding areas.

-Results to date show no values in excess of the legal pollution limits.
+Measurement results to date show no values above the pollution limits set by current legislation.

 We also monitor the emissions produced during individual flight phases – approach, landing, taxing and take-off (i.e. the LTO cycle).

-Working with the Institute of Chemical Technology, Prague, we monitor fruit and agricultural production.
+We monitor fruit and crops in cooperation with the University of Chemistry and Technology in Prague.
 Apples, wheat, strawberry leaves and permanent grasslands have been selected as appropriate samples reflecting the potential risks to the human food chain and animals.

-The resulting yearly monitoring summary is sent to villages and municipalities of the samples origin.
+The resulting annual monitoring summary is sent to villages and municipalities of the sample origin.

 Soil and Subsoil Monitoring